-There have been no FMD outbreaks reported in Limpopo Province since 29 August 2023.
-Limpopo Province has a legislated FMD controlled area, with a protection zone, where routine vaccination is done in diptanks close to the FMD infected zone.
+There have been no clinical or serological signs of virus circulation since April 2022.
+All outbreaks in the province were resolved on 29 August 2023.
+Limpopo Province has a Page 3 of 11 legislated FMD controlled area, with a protection zone, where routine vaccination is done in diptanks close to the FMD infected zone.
 In addition, a Disease Management Area, encompassing parts of the previous FMD free zone without vaccination, was declared following the January 2019 SAT2 FMD event and has remained in place with slightly amended boundaries following the 2022 multiple province SAT3 FMD events.
 2.5 Mpumalanga Province:

 The historical FMD free zone of Mpumalanga Province is regarded as FMD free from 26 June 2023.
-A SAT1 FMD outbreak event was detected in this protection zone in January 2024.
+A SAT1 FMD outbreak event was detected in the FMD protection zone in January 2024.
 The last clinical cases were reported on 26 February 2024 and the outbreak was resolved on 31 May 2024.
-This event does not affect the status of the historical FMD free zone of this province and has no implications for exports from South Africa, as movements into the rest of the country are permanently prohibited from this area.

 2.6 North West Province: